Self-Pity Is a Drug.

 Progress Doesn't Pander.

-Want transformation?
 Get ready to bleed for it.

-Progress doesn’t hold your hand.
 It slaps the excuses out of your mouth and makes you earn every step forward.

-And most people can’t stomach that.
-They want six-pack results with marshmallow discipline.
 They want success that never asks for sacrifice.

-But progress?
-It’s allergic to pity.
+Progress is allergic to pity.

-It doesn’t give a fuck what you’ve been through.
-It only responds to what you’re willing to do about it.
+It doesn't give a fuck what you've been through - it only responds to what you're willing to do about it.

 Pity Feels Safe.
 Power Feels Better.